 Show the Quality of your Training through Registration

-Registration – What does it mean?
+Add IPMA to the line IPMA Registration – What does that mean?

 Australia (AIPM) and the UK (APM) have their own long standing, high quality, registration programmes which differ from IPMA’s.
 Please contact them for registration information: